-It’s not overstating to say that the work of child support services professionals is crucial to our country’s future.
-Whether they serve as executives of state child support agencies, program managers, or caseworkers, these professionals are helping provide children in challenging family situations a measure of stability as they grow into maturity.
+It’s not overstating it to say that the work of child support services professionals is crucial to our country’s future.
+Whether they serve as executives of state child support agencies, program managers, or caseworkers, these professionals help provide children in challenging family situations with a measure of stability as they grow into maturity.

 The OCSS can point to significant success in achieving those goals.
 In the fiscal year 2022, the federal child support program served 12.8 million children — nearly one in five U.S. kids.
 It collected $30.5 billion in child support payments, 96% of which went to custodial families, with the remainder used to reimburse public assistance programs.
 These positive results couldn’t have been achieved without the dedication and hard work of state child support agencies nationwide.

 However, as any child support services professional knows, this kind of success requires facing numerous challenges.
-One of the most daunting is locating non-custodial parents (NCPs).
+One of the most daunting tasks is locating noncustodial parents (NCPs).
 While NCPs aren’t their children’s primary caregivers, they are responsible for contributing financially to their upbringing.
 But for one reason or another, many of them can’t or don’t fulfill that responsibility.
-What’s more, they’re often residing far from their children.
+What’s more, they often reside far from their children.

 This white paper will explore the best practices that child support professionals can employ to locate NCPs effectively, improve enforcement efforts, and create better outcomes for custodial parents and the children they’re raising.
 With the challenges they face becoming more complicated, these professionals are seeking the most innovative technology tools to boost their effectiveness and efficiency — tools that can best address those specific challenges.